JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Create a new blog post
 - **Endpoint**: `POST /posts`
 - **Description**: This endpoint creates a new blog post based on the values you provide.
+The cache will be invalidated to ensure the new post is reflected in subsequent requests.
 - **Request Body**:
   - `application/json`: A JSON object containing the title and content of the blog post.
 - **Responses**: